Car lease calculator

 What do these car lease terms mean?

 • Sale price.
-The vehicle price can be either the manufacturer suggested retail price (MSRP) or the price you’ve negotiated.
-It will be the baseline you use to calculate your monthly payment and the total cost of your lease.
+The vehicle price can be either the manufacturer-suggested retail price (MSRP) or the price you’ve negotiated.
+It will be the baseline you use to calculate how much to lease a car per month and the total cost of your lease.

 • Down payment.
-Most leases require that you have a down payment that covers at least 10-20% of the vehicle’s value.
-However, the exact down payment you need will depend on your income and creditworthiness — the stronger your application, the smaller your down payment will likely have to be.
+Most leases require that you have a down payment that covers at least 10–20% of the vehicle’s value.
+However, exactly how much to lease a car will depend on your income and creditworthiness — the stronger your application, the smaller your down payment will likely have to be.

 • Estimated resale value.
 The estimated residual value is the amount the vehicle will be worth after the lease period ends.
 It typically accounts for depreciation as well as mileage and average wear and tear.